bull-sec/bull-sec.github.io/_posts/CTFS/overthewire-bandit-part4.md

+---
+layout: post
+title: "CTF: Bandit - Part 1"
+date: 2022-07-30 23:32 +0100
+tags: pentesting linux kali overthewire
+categories: [CTF, OverTheWire]
+published: false
+---

-# Overthewire - Bandit Part Four(?)
+## Overthewire - Bandit Part Four(?)

 Right... so erm... it turns out they updated Bandit.

 Back to it then!

 ## Getting Back in the Saddle

 When we last left off (back in December of 2017) we had just completed challenges 25 and 26, and upon completion of those challenges we were given a simple README file congratulating us for completing the wargame and asking for content submissions.

 Guess they got some.

 That does mean we're going to have to go back to Level 26 to get a password for the next level, which is a tad annoying but whatever we'll crack on.

 ## Level 26 (Redux)